i3detroit/Automatic-IoT-module-programming/README.md

 ## commands
 (Optional) List of command/payload pairs.
 MQTT commands to be executed when the device comes online after flashing.
 Useful for setting tasmota options (i.e. `{"command": "GPIO2", "payload": "GPIO_SWT1"}`)

-## ids
+## instances
-(Optional) List of json objects containing 'id' and other parameters.
+(Optional) List of json objects which are all instances of a parent device.
 Useful for when many devices are identical except for name (i.e. Light 001, Light 002 or Light East, Light West).
-The string '%id%' may be used in device parameters (such as name & topic) and duplicates of the device will be created for all ids listed.
+Each instance can optionally have an `id` parameter.
+It will be filled in in place of `%id%` if it is present in other device parameters.
 Other parameters such as group_topic can be included in the id object.
-For example `{"name": "light %id%", "topic": "lights/%id%", "ids": [{"id": "001", "ip_addr": "10.13.107.133", "group_topic": "lights/row1"}, {"id": "006", "ip_addr": "10.13.107.135", "group_topic": "lights/row2"}]}`
+For example `{"name": "light %id%", "module": "SONOFF_BASIC", "topic": "lights/%id%", "instances": [{"id": "001", "ip_addr": "10.13.107.133", "group_topic": "lights/row1"}, {"id": "006", "ip_addr": "10.13.107.135", "group_topic": "lights/row2"}]}` In general, if a parameter is defined in both the parent device and an instance, the value in the instance will override.
+However, commands and build flags in an instance will be appended after any defined in the parent device.

 ## flash_warning
 (Optional) Warning text to be displayed before flashing a device.
 Forces pause and user interaction before compiling and flashing.
 Can be used as a failsafe for devices you should care when flashing, like things people might be using (in our case laser cutters) or devices that might lose calibration settings (i.e. sonoff pows)